 2. Scope of Application

-Article 48 of the Act also provides for the application of certain provisions (right of any person to lay down guidelines for the storage and deletion of his or her personal data after his or her death) of the Act to deceased individuals.
+Article 48 of the Act also provides for the application of certain provisions (right of any person to lay down guidelines for the storage and deletion of their personal data after their death) of the Act to deceased individuals.

 Article 3 of the Act provides that all the provisions of the Act apply to the processing of personal data carried out in the context of the activities of an establishment of a data controller or a data processor on the French territory, whether or not the processing takes place in France.

-Article 2 of the Act provides it applies to the automated processing of personal data and to the non-automated processing of personal data contained or destined to appear in filing system.
+Article 2 of the Act provides that it applies to the automated processing of personal data and to the non-automated processing of personal data contained or destined to appear in a filing system.

 Processing carried out by natural persons for the exercise of strictly personal or domestic activities are not subject to the Act.

 CNIL is the national supervisory authority according to the meaning and for the application of the GDPR.
 It is an independent administrative authority composed of 18 members, including parliamentarians, representatives of high courts, qualified public figures, and a chairperson.

 As to institutional proceedings, the members congregate in plenary sessions and, since 2004, CNIL's Restricted Committee, which is composed of five members and a Chair, can impose diverse sanctions in case of non-compliance with data protection legislations.

 As the French data protection authority, CNIL's main mission is to control and audit compliance with data protection legislations and impose sanctions in case of a failure to remedy breaches.